Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Solution of the trade execution problem and examples

-We now apply results from Sun et al.~\cite{sun2021indefiniteLQ} in our situation.
-This leads to \cref{propo:soln_LQ_Sun}, where the LQ stochastic control problem given by \eqref{eq:def_cost_fct_LQ} and \eqref{eq:def_scH_u} is solved at the time $t=0$ in the case of zero targets.
+We now apply results from Sun et al.~\cite{sun2021indefiniteLQ} to our situation.
+This leads to \cref{propo:soln_LQ_Sun}, where the LQ stochastic control problem given by \eqref{eq:def_cost_fct_LQ} and \eqref{eq:def_scH_u} is solved in the case of zero targets.

 \begin{propo} Assume that $\xi=0$ and $\zeta=0$.
 Let \cref{assump_filtration} and \cref{assump_convexity} be in force.

 (i) There exists a unique solution $(\mathscr{Y},\mathscr{Z})$ of the BSDE~\eqref{eq:BSDE}.
 Moreover, there exists $\varepsilon\in(0,\infty)$ such that